All-party consent

 • A recorded notice at the start of the call, continued by the other party, is the common way to establish consent.

-• When in doubt on interstate calls, default to all-party consent — it is the stricter, safer standard.
+• When in doubt on interstate calls, default to all-party consent, the stricter and safer standard.

 Recording business & sales calls